What is Lac Operon? How it Regulates Gene Expression in Prokaryotes

 Lac A :

-The regulator genes for this cluster of three genes are, the lac I gene, the lac O operator, and the LacP promoter.
+The regulator genes for this cluster of three genes are the lac I gene, the lac O operator, and the LacP promoter.
 The entire system, comprising the structural genes and the regulatory (=control) elements, forms a common unit called the Lac Operon.

 Prokaryotic Gene expression Steps:

 The products of the lacZ and LacY genes are encoded in a single polycistronic mRNA molecule.
 (The product of lacA gene is an enzyme (transacetylase) used in the metabolism of certain β-galactosides other than lactose.
 The positive and negative regulation of the lac operon is explaining below.

 For the lac operon, the I-gene is regulator Gene, O is the Operator, and P is the Promoter to which RNA polymerase binds.
-The initiation site in the DNA, for transcription is next to the operator and it is followed by the structural genes Z, Y and A.
+The initiation site in the DNA, for transcription, is next to the operator and it is followed by the structural genes Z, Y and A.

 The three structural genes are transcribed to give a single mRNA molecule that codes for all the three proteins.
-An mRNA molecule coding for more than one protein is known as Polygenic (or Polycistronic) transcript.
+A mRNA molecule coding for more than one protein is known as Polygenic (or Polycistronic) transcript.

 The Lac operator has a symmetric base sequence: